 Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our Board of Directors has determined that none of Messrs.
-Brook Byers, William Ericson, Randy Livingston, Marshall Mohr, David Singer and Ms. Susan Siegel, representing six of our seven directors, has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the rules of The NASDAQ Stock Market.
+Byers, Ericson, Livingston, Mohr and Singer, Ms. Siegel and Drs.
+Botstein and Shapiro, representing eight of our nine directors, has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the rules of The NASDAQ Stock Market.

 Our Board of Directors also determined that Messrs.
-Byers, Livingston, Mohr and Singer, who comprise our Audit Committee, Mr. Ericson and Ms. Siegel, who comprise our Compensation Committee, and Messrs.
-Byers and Singer and Ms. Siegel, who comprise our Nominating and Corporate Governance Committee, satisfy the independence standards for those committees established by applicable SEC rules and the rules of The NASDAQ Stock Market.
+Livingston, Mohr and Singer, who comprise our Audit Committee, Messrs.
+Ericson and Mohr and Ms. Siegel, who comprise our Compensation Committee, and Messrs.
+Byers and Singer, Dr. Shapiro and Ms. Siegel, who comprise our Nominating and Corporate Governance Committee, satisfy the independence standards for those committees established by applicable SEC rules, including Rule 10A-3 of the Exchange Act, and the rules of The NASDAQ Stock Market.
 In making this determination, our Board of Directors considered the relationships that each non-employee director has with our company and all other facts and circumstances our Board of Directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director.